Igloo Iceless 40 Review

 Our Analysis and Test Results

 As Igloo claims, this thermoelectric model was able to reach 36º F below ambient temperature.
 However, most thermoelectric models reach 40º below ambient, so we aren't that impressed.
-And just as it states helpfully on a sticker on the lid, it won't really cool contents from room temperature - you need to pre-chill them before using the cooler.
+And just as it states helpfully on a sticker on the lid, it won't really cool contents from room temperature — you need to pre-chill them before using the cooler.
 This is also the only thermoelectric cooler we tested that doesn't also have a heating function.
 A detail that we found odd, as thermoelectric coolers work by pumping hot air from one side to the other and so, therefore, are easy to reverse the direction that hot air is flowing.
 We're unsure as to why the Igloo lacks this feature.

 All thermoelectric coolers we tested showed about the same performance in insulatory capacity, and the Igloo came in right in the middle of the pack.
 However, this model is quite poorly made.
 The lid won't stay open for loading and unloading, and during our testing, the screw holding the connector between the body and lid of the cooler ripped out from the lid.
 We also found many user complaints online of other pieces of this cooler being unable to withstand the test of time.

 Though not as power-hungry as some of the competition, the Igloo is no small eater when it comes to electricity.
-It draws 55.1 watts - more than half of the large compressor coolers we tested!
+It draws 55.1 Watts — more than half of that of the large compressor coolers we tested!
 It also has no battery protection settings, and can easily drain your car battery dry if you let it.
 The manual actually states that this unit can't be left plugged into a car that's not on for longer than 2 hours.
 This certainly won't get you through a hot summer night of car camping!

 Ease of Use